 The Council will issue commercial agreements for those wishing to rent out Beach Huts for more than 10 days per year.
-It is recognised that a majority of stakeholders disagreed with the Council's initial position on issuing Commercial Agreements through a competitive tender process.
-Although it is important and appropriate to regulate the market for rentals, it is now proposed that commercial agreements are issued to those requesting them, but based on a criteria.
-This will cover key points such as accessibility and safety of huts, to ensure Commercial Agreement holders are able to provide a high quality service and any agreement will consider the key points set out in the Council's Tourism Strategy.
-With the suggestion of a move from licences to leases, it is proposed that any new commercial agreements will be issued through a lease.
-This would be in advance of the wider roll out in April 2024 and could be rolled out following Cabinet's adoption of the final strategy.
+It is important and appropriate to regulate the market for rentals.
+Commercial agreements will be issued to those requesting them, based on a criteria.
+This will cover key points such as accessibility and safety of huts, to ensure commercial agreement holders are able to provide a high quality service to renters.
+The commercial lease will consider the key points set out in the Council's Tourism Strategy.
+With the move from licences to leases any new commercial agreements will be issued through a lease.
+This will be in advance of the wider roll out in April 2024.